 Former Central Coast Mariner and Hyundai A-League legend John Hutchinson was confirmed as the club's assistant coach in January, joining Western United after two years coaching in the USA with the Seattle Sounders' USL side.

-Hutchinson made over 200 appearances in the Hyundai A-League, and lead the Mariners to their maiden Championship in 2013.
+Hutchinson made more than 200 appearances in the Hyundai A-League, and led the Mariners to their maiden Championship in 2013.

 The highly-rated Bentleigh Greens coach was made the new club's first signing back in January.

 Anastasiadis will bring a wealth of experience and knowledge to the table, having guided Bentleigh to a premiership (2016) and two championships (2015 and 2017) during his tenure.